**This post was updated on August 5, 2021.**

 If you’d like a little extra help keeping your kid safe online during this period of social distancing, we’d be glad to help.
 Although our monitoring service does not currently cover Zoom, we’re still here to support you by sharing information about the platform and explaining how Zoom works.
 We also offer screen time management and web filtering features to help you get even greater peace of mind.
 You might also find our guide to gaming and chatroom safety helpful, especially during this time when your child might be keeping in touch with their friends digitally instead of in person.

-As a parent or guardian, you hope your child never has to worry about facing a major crisis like the COVID-19 pandemic they’re currently living through.
+As a parent or guardian, you hope your child never has to worry about the big stuff in life.
 A little fear of crossing a busy street?
 Sure.
 A healthy caution towards strangers online?
 Definitely.
 But seeing your kid wrestle with bigger fears can be tough.
 There are always things happening in the world that can make them feel anxious — maybe one of their favorite celebrities passes away, they’re worried about climate change, or they’ve heard talk of a potential war with North Korea.
-Maybe the pandemic is scaring them more than you realize.

 To learn more about how to help your child through a period of high anxiety, Bark spoke with Dr. Paula A. Freedman, a Licensed Clinical Psychologist and Director of Training at Interaction Dynamics.
 “In a time when everything feels uncertain and unpredictable, it can be helpful to point out the things that are stable and consistent in your child’s life,” she says.
 Even though some parts of your child’s life might be different due to shifting current events, there are still plenty of constants that can help them feel grounded.
 For example, they might not be going to school during a period of social distancing, but your family still has dinner at the same time each day, and you likely ask them to finish the same chores they usually do.